 - An attentive, collaborative, and innovative spirit

 - A people-oriented approach: sure, you care about results, but you never lose sight of the dedicated people behind them

 What to send our way

 Your CV highlighting your background, skills, and any games shipped

 A real live person will review your application.
 In this case, it’s our talent acquisition specialist Eric.
 As he learns more about you through your profile, get to know him through the video below.

-When you join Ubi MTL, you’ll discover a workplace that sparks inspiration and connection: an environment with a variety of voices, identities, backgrounds, experiences, and perspectives.
+When you join Ubi MTL, you discover a workplace that sparks inspiration and connection.
 We offer a collaborative space that provides career advancement, a host of learning opportunities, and meaningful benefits centred on well-being.
-Here, our shared desire to dream big, take risks, and constantly improve contributes to the innovation and boundary-pushing that ultimately leads to our collective success.